Holo-Host/web-sdk/README.md

 ### `on( event, callback )`
 **Events**
 - `signal` - emitted when a signal is passed from chaperone
-- `agent-state` - emitted switching to a new agent, availability changes, or on unrecoverable agent state.
-The event passes one argument, the current value of `this.agent`
+- `agent-state` - emitted on switching to a new agent, availability changes, and on unrecoverable agent state.
+The event passes one argument, the current value of `this.agent`.
+It's possible for duplicate `agent-state` events to be emitted.